This lemon velvet cake is luscious and easy to make. The crumb is tender and moist. A homemade cake does not have to be hard!

 - Two 9″ cake pans are perfect for this recipe.
 I am sure you can bake it in a 9×13″ pan.
 I would start checking on it at about 35-40 minutes.
 It is done when the center springs back after you touch it lightly with your finger.

-- I do tend to use moistened cake strips when I bake cakes.
-Otherwise the outside of the cake bakes quicker than the middle and you are more likely to have a hump.
-The moist strips help the cakes to bake flatter.
+- You can use moistened cake strips when you bake cakes.
+Without them, the outside of the cake bakes quicker than the middle and you are more likely to have a hump.
+The moist strips help the cakes to bake with a flatter top.

 Frequently Asked Questions